trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

    The tutorial [Create a contract and web app that mints NFTs](../../tutorials/create-an-nft/nft-taquito) covers setting up an IPFS account and storing files on IPFS.
    The code in the previous example assumes that the image that represents the token is already stored on IPFS.

-1. To transfer tokens, call the contract's `Transfer` entrypoint and pass the callback function, the account to transfer the tokens to, the ID of the token, and the amount of tokens to transfer, as in this example:
+1. To transfer tokens, call the contract's `Transfer` entrypoint.

+   Like the `mint`entrypoint, the built-in contract has a `transfer` method that accepts these parameters and calls the deployed contract's `transfer` entrypoint:

+      - The callback function
+      - The account to transfer the tokens to
+      - The ID of the token
+      - The amount of tokens to transfer

+   This example transfers 12 tokens with the ID 5 to the account in the variable `destinationAccountAddress`.

    ```csharp
    public void HandleTransfer()